Estadio Capitán San Luis

 Estadio Capitán San Luis is a multi-use stadium in Pinar del Río, Cuba.

 History

 Inaugurated the 19 of January 1969, the stadium has a capacity of 8,000 spectators.
 The stadium is mostly used for baseball games and is the home of the Pinar del Rio Baseball team.
-Previously, it was the home of Vegueros and Forestales baseball teams and Pinar del Rio, a football team.
+Previously, it was the home of Vegueros and Forestales baseball teams and FC Pinar del Rio, a football team.
 The football team's home field is now "La Bombonera" in San Cristóbal.